Philopotamus montanus: Distribution and habitat

+Description

-DescriptionPhilopotamus montanus can reach a body length of about 4–9 mm, with a wingspan of about 12–20 mm.
+Philopotamus montanus can reach a body length of about 4–9 mm, with a wingspan of about 12–20 mm.
 These medium sized caddisflies are usually light brown or yellowish colored, with many dark brown spots.

+Biology

-BiologyPhilopotamus montanus has one generation a year (univoltine).
+Philopotamus montanus has one generation a year (univoltine).
 Larvae build long, tubular nets attached to rocks.
 They are filter-feeders, mainly feeding on small, particulate matter, fine particles and diatoms.
 Adults of these caddisflies are on the wing from February to October.